The Chronicles of Narnia: Prince Caspian: Plot

-In Narnia, almost 1,300 years after the Pevensie siblings left, Caspian, a Telmarine prince, is awoken by his mentor Doctor Cornelius, who informs him that his aunt has just given birth to a son and that his life is now in grave danger.
+In Narnia, almost 1,300 years after the Pevensie siblings (King Peter, Queen Susan, King Edmund, and Queen Lucy) left Narnia and returned to their world, Caspian, a Telmarine prince, is awakened by his mentor, Doctor Cornelius.
+Doctor Cornelius informs Caspian that his aunt has just given birth to a son and that his life is now in grave danger.
 Cornelius gives him Queen Susan's ancient magical horn and instructs him to use it if he is in dire need.
-Knowing that his Uncle Miraz would kill him in order to be king, Caspian flees.
+Knowing that his Uncle Miraz would kill him to be king, Caspian flees.
 Chased by several Telmarine soldiers, Caspian falls from his horse and encounters two Narnian dwarfs and a talking badger in the woods.
-One of the dwarfs, Trumpkin, is captured by the soldiers after sacrificing himself to save Caspian, while the other dwarf, Nikabrik, and the badger, Trufflehunter, save Caspian.
-Not knowing that they are trying to save him, Caspian blows the magical horn, trying to summon help.
+One of the dwarfs, Trumpkin, is captured by the soldiers after sacrificing himself to save Caspian.
+The other dwarf, Nikabrik, and the badger, Trufflehunter, save Caspian.
+Not knowing they are trying to save him, Caspian blows the magical horn, trying to summon help.

-In England, the four Pevensie children wait at the Strand tube station for their train which will take them to boarding school.
-One year has passed in their world after they left Narnia.
-Just as the train pulls into the station, the station tears apart transporting them back to Narnia.
+In England, after one year has passed in their world since they left Narnia, the four Pevensie children wait at the Strand tube station for their train, which will take them to boarding school.
+Just as the train pulls into the station, the station tears apart, and they are transported back to Narnia.
 There, they discover their castle, Cair Paravel, was attacked and ruined in their absence.
 The Pevensies save a bound and gagged Trumpkin, who is about to be drowned, and they set out together.
-Lucy sees Aslan trying to show them a safe path, but finds her siblings unable to see him, she later manages to contact him in a dream, but only Edmund believes her.
+Lucy sees Aslan trying to show them a safe path but finds her siblings unable to see him.
+She later manages to contact Aslan in a dream, but only Edmund believes her.

 Meanwhile, Nikabrik and Trufflehunter lead Caspian to the Dancing Lawn, where all the old Narnians have assembled.
 Caspian convinces them to help him win his throne.
 Caspian and his troops encounter the Pevensies and Trumpkin, and they journey together to Aslan's How, a huge underground hall built over the Stone Table.
 Lucy wants to wait for Aslan, but Peter decides they have waited long enough and suggests attacking Miraz's castle.
-The Narnians succeed in infiltrating the castle, but Caspian, learning that Miraz is responsible for his father's death, goes to confront his uncle.
-He is wounded by a crossbolt, and half of the Narnians manage to escape while the rest are brutally slaughtered by crossbowmen because of Peter's recklessness.
+Caspian and the Pevensies infiltrate the castle at night with the intent of opening the gates for the Narnian army, but Caspian, learning that Miraz is responsible for his father's death, confronts his uncle and compromises the attack.
+The attack fails because of Caspian's actions, and many Narnians are killed due to Peter's recklessness.